 It is important to involve every developer in the code review process.
 Junior developers learn a lot from them, it spreads product knowledge within the company and team, and seeing reviews from both sides helps everyone become comfortable with the process itself.

-Sometimes. it is more useful to have a senior developer review certain key pieces of the code, but it’s best not to leave anyone out of the process in general.
+Sometimes it is more useful to have a senior developer review certain key pieces of the code, but a peer review is incredibly helpful as well, so it's best to include everyone.

 👉 Further reading: Code review in the age of Github